yuriburger/dependency-track-widget/overview.md

 ### Known issue(s)

 - CORS issue with the default configuration with the Dependency Track docker image: It returns an incorrect string of CORS Allowed Methods causing browsers to fail the CORS preflight check.
 Workaround: configure a correct string, i.e. "alpine.cors.allow.methods=GET, POST, PUT, DELETE, OPTIONS"
+- Built using the VSS SDK: This widget was built using the "old" VSS SDK, because the "new" Azure DevOps SDK does not support widgets yet.
+More info: [Azure DevOps Extension Samples](https://github.com/microsoft/azure-devops-extension-sample).

 ### Learn More